microsoft/industry/foundations/powerPlatform/readme.md

 * The tenant wide policy spanning all environments should prevent all unsupported non-Microsoft connectors, and classify all Microsoft connectors as 'Business data'.
 * Create a policy for the default environment that furter restricts which Microsoft connectors are classified as 'Business Data'.
 * Establish a process that will always include data-loss prevention policy when creating a new landing zone (environment), to ensure no one are accessing - or starting to create or deploy apps could potentially violate the policies.
+* Implement a process where personas can request DLP changes while providing the requisite business justification.

 ## Environments